eestrada/async_futures/README.md

 This is meant to be a uniform
 (albeit simple)
 interface around _all_ concurrency/async primitives offered by Ruby.
+You can indicate async versus concurrent intent using the `submit` versus `submit_concurrent` methods.
-It should even be possible to use the `Future` class for things like event based libraries that were not intended to be used in this way.
+It should also be possible to use the `Future` class for things like event based libraries (i.e. async) that were not intended to be used in this way.
+Thus the `Executor` interface is not required for the use of async futures.

 ## Installation